clcriswell/DR-RD/docs/PROMPTS.md

 must return `sources` as a list of citation strings or URLs; any objects or empty entries are dropped.
 Regulatory still expects `sources` to be objects with `id`, `title`, and optional `url` fields.

+## JSON Formatting Rules

+Each agent prompt explicitly defines the required `sources` type (strings or objects with `id`, `title`, and optional `url`).
+Markdown links and bullet lists are prohibited inside JSON values.
+If multiple items belong in a string field, join them with semicolons in a single string.